SiliconLabs/gecko_sdk/app/common/example/tensorflow_model_profiler/readme.md

-# Tensorflow model profiler
+# TensorFlow Model Profiler

-This application is designed to profile a Tensorflow Lite Micro model on Silicon Labs hardware.
-The model used by the application is provided by a Tensorflow Lite flatbuffer file called model.tflite in the config/tflite subdirectory.
+This application is designed to profile a TensorFlow Lite Micro model on Silicon Labs hardware.
+The model used by the application is provided by a TensorFlow Lite flatbuffer file called model.tflite in the config/tflite subdirectory.
 The profiler will measure the number of CPU clock cycles and elapsed time in each layer of the model when performing an inference.
 It will also produce a summary